 If you decide not to enroll in InternStreet, you might consider one of the alternatives listed below:

-- For those interested in product design, CareerFoundry, Designlab, and Bloc are online bootcamps with courses in UX/UI design and web development.
+- CareerFoundry and Bloc are additional online bootcamps with courses in UX/UI design and web development.

 - With offerings in design, coding, and more, Noble Desktop, BrainStation, and Flatiron School have online and in-person options.

-- Another online option is Lamba School, which offers 9-month bootcamps in user design, software engineering, and more.
+- Another online option is Lambda School, which offers 9-month bootcamps in user design, software engineering, and more.